-Pink salmon escapements in District 14 were poor in 2018, with Northern Chichagof and the Homeshore stock groups well below management targets.
+Pink salmon escapements in District 14 were poor in 2019, with Northern Chichagof and the Homeshore stock groups well below management targets.
 Openings to harvest local stocks at Idaho Inlet and Port Althorp in late July or early August may occur if returns in excess of escapement needs are observed.
 The Whitestone shoreline area in District 14 may be open in late July or early August with opening times and areas dependent on observed strengths of local pink salmon stocks.
 ADF&G will also monitor pink salmon escapements in streams adjacent to Porpoise Islands, along Homeshore, and will consider purse seine openings in this area if there are harvestable pink salmon surplus to escapement needs.

 Openings in District 12 along the Catherine Island shoreline and in portions of Kelp Bay may occur beginning mid-July to early August to harvest surplus pink or chum salmon returning to Kelp Bay streams, or to harvest surplus chum salmon returning to Hidden Falls if wild chum and pink salmon escapements are being met.
-The 2018 parent-year escapement index of pink salmon to Kelp Bay streams was 35,000 fish, well below the management target range of 0.06-0.14 million fish, therefore, directed pink salmon openings in Kelp Bay or on the Catherine Island shoreline are unlikely.
-However, any openings to harvest pink salmon will be based on inseason assessment of run strength.
-Chum salmon escapements to Clear River in South Arm have been well below historical averages since 2005, and chum salmon escapements to Ralph's Creek and Middle Arm Kelp Bay streams have generally been consistent with long-term averages, except 2019 which was below average.
-If strong returns of chum salmon are observed in Middle Arm, directed openings are possible but only if they will not impact pink salmon escapements.
+The 2019 parent-year escapement index of pink salmon to Kelp Bay streams was 0.14 million fish, at the upper end of the management target range of 0.06-0.14 million fish.
+Pink salmon openings in Kelp Bay or on the Catherine Island shoreline are possible.
+However, decisions to open these areas will not only be based on an inseason assessment of run strength to Kelp Bay, but the surrounding pink salmon stock groups will be considered as well.
+Chum salmon escapements to Clear River in South Arm have been well below historical averages since 2005, and chum salmon escapements to Ralph's Creek and Middle Arm Kelp Bay streams have generally been consistent with long-term averages, except for 2019 and 2020 which were well below average.
+If strong runs of chum salmon are observed in Middle Arm, directed openings are possible but only if they will not impact pink salmon escapements.